 Cell Packs

 These are inserts made specifically to fit into the trays mentioned above.
 They come in multiple sizes from 128 cells to 12.
 This means you can own an assortment of trays and upgrade your seedlings into larger cell packs as they grow.
 The benefit of growing in cell packs is that they are uniform in size and shape and fit into trays perfectly.
-This allows you to keep your plants organized.
+This allows you to keep your plants organized and grow a high volume of plants in a small space.

 Considerations

-It is helpful to have more than one size of cell packs as the plants grow and need to be upgraded.
-We prefer to do as few upgrades as possible as it is time consuming and can be expensive purchasing soil.
-Therefore, we don’t recommend owning one of every size possible.
-Additionally, with a cell pack that holds 128 seeds, they all fit in one tray, but if you upgrade them to 12 cell packs per tray, you will need 10 more trays to hold all of these plants.
-So understanding the amount of plants you wish to grow will determine how many trays you need to hold the larger cell packs.
+It’s helpful to have more than one size of cell packs as the plants grow and need to be upgraded.
+I want to do as few upgrades as possible because it’s time consuming and can be expensive purchasing soil.
+Just be aware, if you plant in a cell tray that holds 128 seeds, they all fit in one tray, but if you upgrade them to 12 cell packs per tray, you’ll need 10 more trays to hold all of these plants.
 Cell packs are similar to trays in that they break down easily.
 Many cell packs available for sale are similar to the ones you buy from the nursery for your annual flowers.
-Often times they crack or break as you are trying to pull the plant out of the tray.
+Often times they crack or break as you’re trying to pull the plant out of the tray.
 The price of the trays reflect their longevity (ie low price trays equal low longevity).
-We recommend if you wish to use cell packs to either work with them carefully, or to invest in stronger cell packs that can last longer than a couple of seasons.
+And unfortunately, almost all cell packs are made of black plastic which is super harmful on the planet.
+I recommend when you’re using cell packs to either work with them carefully, or to invest in stronger cell packs that can last longer than a couple of seasons.

 Recommendations